Placement Tests2022-04-06T10:26:30-04:00

 Upcoming Placement Exam Dates

-The next Music History and Music Theory Placement Tests will be given on Thursday, August 18, 2022 from 11:00am until 1:00pm and will be located in the Herbert and Nicole Wertheim Performing Arts Center (WPAC), Room 150.
+The next Music History and Music Theory Placement Tests will be given on the Thursday before classes start in the fall, from 11:00am until 1:00pm and will be located in the Herbert and Nicole Wertheim Performing Arts Center (WPAC), Room 150.
 Students should allow themselves between one to three hours to take the exam.

 Expectations for Theory Placement Exams